alcy/perf-cal-2020/pcal20.md

 ## PDQ Model

-The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing representation shown schematically in Figure 2.
+The white squares in Figures 1 and 2 come from the queueing representation shown schematically in Figure 3.

 ![](fig3.png)
 <figcaption><b>Figure 3: Queueing representation of AWS-Tomcat</b><p></figcaption>